 Eligibility to file an appeal through our E-File portal is restricted to property owners of single family residences who received a 2021 Notice of Appraised Value in the mail.
+The deadline to file a timely appeal through our E-File Portal expired on May 15th.
+Those property owners who have filed a timely protest will still have access to their account.
 A set of instructions for using this system was included with those eligible property owners.
 Please read these instructions carefully, if necessary, view the videos above prior to proceeding.
 Once you are ready to get started, tab the link below.

 For assistance related to our online appeals portal, please contact (email or phone) one of the three staff members listed below.